aaronhsueh0506/Leetcode/297. Serialize and Deserialize Binary Tree/readme.md

 Clarification: The input/output format is the same as how LeetCode serializes binary trees.
 You do not necessarily need to follow this format, so please be creative and come up with different approaches yourself.

-**Your serialize and deserialize algorithms should adhere to the following requirements:**

 #### Example 1:
 ![Example][https://assets.leetcode.com/uploads/2020/09/15/serdeser.jpg]
 > Input: root = [1,2,3,null,null,4,5]